Joseph Schildkraut Presents: Episode status

 The UCLA Film and Television Archive lists seven episodes in its collection.
 However, only one (November 18, 1953) is from the DuMont series.
 The others are from the earlier ABC series Personal Appearance Theatre (1951–52), which also starred Schildkraut, and which may have also aired on DuMont stations.

 Production

 Joseph Schildkraut Presents was on film.
 Ray Benson was the producer, and Barry Shear was the director.

 Critical response

-The reference book The Complete Directory to Prime Time Network TV Shows said that Schildkraut "displayed a fairly wide range of talents" on the show, but scripts were inadequate, leading to cancellation of the series.
+The reference book The Complete Directory to Prime Time Network and Cable TV Shows said that Schildkraut "displayed a fairly wide range of talents" on the show, but scripts were inadequate, leading to cancellation of the series.

 A review in The New York Times also found fault with the writing for the show.
 It described the November 11, 1953, episode as "very trite, confusing and maudlin".
 It said that the series had an expensive cast and was "handsomely mounted", but "the scripts are wretched".
 It concluded, "Mr. Schildkraut deserves better."